 Our product candidates, PLN-74809 and PLN-1474, are small molecule inhibitors amenable to standard formulation technologies.
 We have confirmed the utility of the synthetic process and manufactured multi-kilogram quantities sufficient to provide drug product for our clinical trials.
 The manufacturing process of the drug substance for such product candidates is robust and accessed from readily available starting materials.
 The synthetic route is amenable to large-scale production and does not require unusual equipment or handling during the manufacturing process.

-We have obtained an adequate supply chain of the drug substance for PLN-74809 and PLN-1474 from our North American and Asian contract manufacturing organizations, or CMOs, to satisfy both our clinical and preclinical requirements.
-We have engaged multiple suppliers for the manufacture of PLN-74809.
-We are engaging secondary raw material suppliers in addition to North American and European CMOs to mitigate global supply chain risk and ensure continuity of supply of drug substance.
-To maximize flexibility, we have established relationships with non-overlapping vendors for manufacturing of not only raw materials but also drug substance.
-We currently rely on third-party manufacturers for the GMP production of larger quantities of our drug product candidates for our clinical trials.
-Our internal personnel have extensive cGMP manufacturing experience in order to ensure seamless technology transfer and to manage the manufacturing and development processes conducted by third-party manufacturers.
+We do not own or operate facilities for clinical drug manufacturing, storage, distribution, or quality testing.
+All of our clinical manufacturing is outsourced to third-party manufacturers.
 Our agreements with third-party manufacturers include confidentiality and intellectual property provisions as well as routine quality audits.
-In some instances, we have reserved resources from third-party manufacturers for the development and manufacture of our product candidates for near-term clinical programs.

-We do not own or operate facilities for clinical drug manufacturing, storage, distribution, or quality testing.
-Currently, all of our clinical manufacturing is outsourced to third-party manufacturers.
+We also rely on internal personnel with extensive cGMP manufacturing experience in order to ensure effective technology transfer and to manage the manufacturing and development processes conducted by third-party manufacturers.

+We have established an adequate supply of the drug substance for PLN-74809 from our North American, European and Asian contract manufacturing organizations, or CMOs, to satisfy both our clinical and preclinical requirements.
+To mitigate supply chain risk and maximize flexibility, we have qualified two, geographically disparate CMOs for the manufacture of PLN-74809 active pharmaceutical ingredient and are currently engaging secondary raw material suppliers and drug product manufactures to further mitigate global supply chain risk.
+The responsibility for manufacture and supply of drug substance for PLN-1474 has been transferred to Novartis pursuant to our collaboration and license agreement.

 As our development programs expand and we build new process efficiencies, we expect to continually evaluate this strategy with the objective of satisfying demand for our clinical trials and, if approved, the manufacture, sale, and distribution of commercial products.